ComEd Peak Time Savings

 Yes, if you have enrolled with an alternative supplier for your electricity supply, you are still eligible to enroll in ComEd’s Peak Time Savings.

 Are There Any ComEd Customers Who Cannot Participate?

 At this time, customers on ComEd’s AC Cycling program and those participating in net metering cannot also join the Peak Time Savings Program.
 AC Cycling rewards customers with bill credits for allowing the utility to remotely cycle their central air conditioner on and off.
 Net metering allows consumers to sell renewable energy they generate back to the utility.

 Customers without a digital smart meter also cannot participate in PTS.

 How Much Money Can I Save Through Peak Time Savings?

 The program rewards participants with a $1 credit for every kilowatt-hour they reduce their power usage.
 ComEd will determine the total amount of a customer’s credit using a formula based on his or her typical usage history versus what the customer actually used during a designated “peak time” period.

 While exact savings estimates are not available in the first year of the program, ComEd said customers could earn a credit of $1 to $12 during a peak period by combining several simple actions, such as setting the thermostat 4 degrees higher and delaying use of the dishwasher, clothes dryer, vacuum, lights or electronics.
-(See ComEd chart to the right.)
+(See ComEd chart below.)

 What if I Don't Reduce My Electricity Usage During Peak Time Savings Hours?